-Find out how to change a domain name holder (or as it is sometimes referred to performing a change of registrant)
+Find out how to transfer ownership of a .nz domain name (or as it is sometimes referred to performing a change of registrant)

 We understand that sometimes issues can be complex and these guides might not have all the answers that relate to your specific problem.
 If this is the case please contact us.

 Step 1: Contact the current domain name holder.

 Ask the current domain name holder (registrant) to transfer ownership of the domain name to you.

 You can find out who the current registrant is and their contact details for the domain name on the registration record (see the ‘How do I guide’ on ‘Search for a domain name’ for more information on how to perform a search).

 If the domain name is registered to a company that no longer exists, you will need to contact us for more information.

 Step 2: Contact the domain name holder’s provider.